What is nonalcoholic fatty liver disease (NAFLD)?

-Most people who have NASH are 40 to 50 years old and have one or more of the problems listed above.
-But NASH can happen in people who have none of these risk factors.
+Most people who have NAFLD also have one or more of these health problems.
+But NAFLD can occur in people who have none of these conditions.

 What are the symptoms?